Pardalis' Global IP

 Parent Patent (US 696 Patent)

-Pardalis received issuance from the United States Patent & Trademark Office (USPTO) of its first patent entitled "Informational object authoring and distribution system" on December 30, 2003.
+Pardalis filed its parent patent on August 20, 2001 and received issuance from the United States Patent & Trademark Office (USPTO) of its first patent entitled "Informational object authoring and distribution system" on December 30, 2003.
 US Patent 6,671,696.
+Here's an abstract summary:

 Figure 2 is a representation from the 696 patent of a granular, author-controlled, informational object around which this patent revolves.
 For more information, see the blogged entry of US Patent 6,671,696: Informational object authoring and distribution system (Pardalis Inc.).